SunjianGroup/magus/README.md

 More details can be seen [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#module-ase.calculators.vasp).

 ## Castep
+We use the Castep calculator provided by [ase](https://wiki.fysik.dtu.dk/ase/index.html).
+Unlike vasp, we don't have to set up env variables, but write them directly to `input.yaml`.
+For more infomation, check the castep example under `examples` folder.

 # Contributors
 MAGUS is developed by Prof. Jian Sun's group at the School of Physics at Nanjing University.